MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Use your work or school account (preview)

 Hosted machine groups now support work and school accounts in preview.
-If you use your work or school account, your hosted machine group will have access to your resources that are part of the business plan linked to your organization, such as Office, Sharepoint, Azure, and more.
+If you use your work or school account, your hosted machine group will have access to your resources that are part of the business plan linked to your organization, such as Office, SharePoint, Azure, and more.

 When you register a hosted machine group with this access option, you won't be prompted for credentials.
 Instead, the machine will be registered to your Azure Active Directory (Azure AD), and you'll be able to sign in with your Azure AD credentials.
 To [create a desktop flow connection](desktop-flow-connections.md) to target the hosted machine group, enter your work or school account email address and the associated password.